kasbuunk/fp/notes/exercises.md

 a) Yes, `Int -> Int -> Int` and `Int -> (Int -> Int)` can be used for the same function, because they are equivalent.
 Because of the rule that the function construction operator (the arrow `->`) is right-associative, we can leave out brackets knowing this.

 b) No, `(Int -> Int) -> Int` and `Int -> (Int -> Int)` cannot be used to describe the same function.
 The former describes a function that takes a function (that takes an Int and returns an Int) and returns an Int.
 The latter takes an Int, and returns a function (that takes an Int and returns an Int).

+W3.18

+a) See Chapter3Spec

+b) The order matters, because we can only choose to curry with the next argument of the function.